 WDW Money Saving Tips

 If it's your birthday, be sure to wear your complimentary birthday button around the parks and resorts!
 You can get them at Guest Services at each park, or ask the front desk at your hotel to see if they have any birthday buttons.
 At the very least, cast members will give you a nice birthday greeting throughout the day, but you can sometimes get special treatment, like a free dessert or FastPass.
 This might also work for special occasions like anniversaries.
+Want more Disney World freebies?
+Check out our list of the Best Walt Disney World Freebies.
 Thanks to David for this tip!

 Use your AAA card at Earl Of Sandwich in Downtown Disney and get 15% off your total.
 It's not advertised there, so you need to show them your card when you are paying.
 This is better than the 10% discount for Annual Passholders.
 Thanks to Meredith for this tip!